-Australia and the world
+Australia and the World

-Australia is strongly committed to the building of a rules-based international order which advances and protects the interests of all nations and peoples.
-Australia plays an active role in a wide array of global and regional institutions, including the:
+Australia is strongly committed to building a rules-based international order which advances and protects the interests of all nations and peoples.
+Australia plays an active role in a wide array of global and regional groups, including the:

 - United Nations (UN)

 - Group of twenty major economies (G20)